medilies/countdown-component.js/README.md

 ### Help needed

-Set a github action to compile the code to ES5 and minify it
+Set a github action to compile the code to ES5 and minify it.